zalando/problem/README.md

 To contribute, simply make a pull request and add a brief description (1-2 sentences) of your addition or change.
 For more details check the [contribution guidelines](CONTRIBUTING.md).

+## Credits and references

+Users of the [Spring Framework] are highly encouraged to check out [Problems for Spring Web MVC] (https://github.com/zalando/problem-spring-web), a library that seemlessly integrates problems into Spring.